woshilapin/kirin/readme.md

 ```

 ##### PUT
-Modifies a contributor and has same parameters as POST
+Modifies a contributor and has same parameters as POST.

 When a parameter is missing, it is not changed.

-When PUTing the exact result of a GET (using disable_geojson or not), nothing is changed.
+When PUTing the exact result of a GET nothing is changed.

 ```
 curl -X PUT 'http://localhost:5000/contributors/' -d'{"feed_url": "http://0.0.0.0./civilia/TTT/pb/tripUpdates.pb", "navitia_coverage": "ca-qc-sherbrooke", "is_active": true, "navitia_token": "9489dd5f-46b4-mmmmmmmmmm3bfba0c71e8a", "connector_type": "gtfs-rt", "id": "realtime.sherbrooke"}' -H'content-type: application/json'